Services Contacts Free Consultation via WhatsApp

 After notarized certification, the document is submitted to the Ministry of Justice of the Russian Federation.
 The Minjust verifies the authority of the notary who certified the document and confirms the authenticity of their signature and seal.
 A Minjust stamp appears on the document indicating the certification date and registration number.

 Documents can be submitted to the Minjust in person or through a representative with a notarized power of attorney.
-In Moscow, documents are accepted at: 14 Zhitnaya Street.
-Electronic document submission is also possible, although for consular legalization, personal presence or submission through specialized agencies is most often required.
+In Moscow, documents are accepted at: 3/5 Smolensky Boulevard.
+The address for sending documents by mail: 119991, Moscow, 14 Zhitnaya Street, bldg.
+1. Electronic document submission is also possible, although for consular legalization, personal presence or submission through specialized agencies is most often required.

 Processing time at the Minjust is usually 3–5 business days, but during periods of high workload it may increase to 7–10 days.
 There is no state fee for certification at the Minjust, but there may be costs for power of attorney registration and courier services.

 The next stage is certification at the Ministry of Foreign Affairs of the Russian Federation.
-The MFA confirms the authenticity of the Minjust stamp and signature.
-After MFA certification, another stamp appears on the document — from the Consular Department of the Russian MFA.
+The MID confirms the authenticity of the Minjust stamp and signature.
+After MID certification, another stamp appears on the document — from the Consular Department of the Russian MID.

 Legalization at the UAE Embassy in Moscow